Spread betting vs CFD trading

 Now, let’s take a look at some of the key differences when it comes to spread betting and CFDs.

 • Spread betting is traded over the counter (OTC) through a broker, while CFDs offer traders direct market access (DMA).
-There might not be a big difference between these two trading methods, but there is something worth noting: DMA offers quicker trading execution while having lower transaction costs.
+There might not be a big difference between these two trading methods, but something worth noting is that DMA offers quicker trading execution while having lower transaction costs.

-• Both spread betting and CFDs may experience overnight fees for holding a position.
+• Both spread betting and CFDs may experience overnight fees for holding a position for longer than a day.
 The costs will depend on the size of the position the traders are holding, as well as the current interest rate.
 Traders wanting to keep positions open overnight might have to look at the costs before continuing because these fees could have a notable impact on the overall performance of the trade.

-• In spread betting and CFD trading, the spread is the difference between an asset's ask (buy) and bid (sell) price.
-Spread betting will have a more extensive spread amount than CFDs.
+• In spread betting and CFD trading, the bid-ask spread is the difference between an asset’s ask (buy) and bid (sell) price.
+Spread betting will sometimes have a more extensive spread amount than CFDs.
 However, that is balanced out with the commissions traders pay in CFDs.
+It might be worth noting that the commission for CFDs is subject to each broker.
+At Trade Nation, we don't charge commission for CFD trades, and we offer low-cost fixed spreads across both CFD trading and spread betting.

 • For both spread betting and CFD trading, a trader doesn’t own the underlying asset they might be trading; therefore, they don’t have to pay stamp duty on the asset.
-Stamp duty tax is more for traditional trading when traders purchase actual shares from a company, not just speculating on the price movements.
-If you want to learn more about the difference between spread betting and share dealing, you can click here.
+Stamp duty tax is more for traditional trading/investing when traders/investors purchase actual shares from a company, not just speculating on the price movements.
+However, there are various other differences between spread betting and share dealing.

 • We saved one of the most prominent differences in spread betting and CFD trading for last, and that is taxation.
 Spread betting is tax-free but only for people who reside in the UK and Ireland.
 The profits traders make through spread betting are not subject to paying capital gains tax, whereas profits made from CFD trading are subject to paying capital gains tax.
 However, being available globally, CFD trading allows traders to offset any losses against profits for tax purposes.
-It’s worth noting that traders could speak to a tax consultant or accountant to better understand their tax implications.
+It’s worth noting that traders could speak to a tax consultant or accountant to better understand their tax implications when trading CFDs or spread betting.

 Spread betting vs CFD trading example